-Process/Methodology: During FY 2015-2016, an initiative to review 100% of in-home cases involving children ages 0-3 began.
+Process/Methodology: During FY 2015-2016, an initiative to review 100% of in-home cases involving children ages 0-3 began and still continues.
 The goal in reviewing this population is to focus, specifically, on child safety.
 Phone consultations occur with case management staff, on each case, to offer guidance and support in assuring child safety.